Legal Chatbots: When to Build Custom vs Buy Off-the-Shelf

 Generative models can confidently cite non-existent cases or misattribute quotes.
 Off-the-shelf solutions rarely include automated verification because it requires custom integration with legal databases and citation validation systems.

-Custom architectures add post-validation agents—a step that occurs after generation but before the user sees the answer.
-This agent extracts all cited cases and statutes, then runs a deterministic lookup in authoritative databases to verify they exist and contain the quoted text.
+Custom architectures add post-validation agents, which extracts all cited cases and statutes, then runs a deterministic lookup in authoritative databases to verify they exist and contain the quoted text.
 If validation fails, the system regenerates the answer or flags the uncertainty with specific warnings.
-This safety layer prevents the single most dangerous failure mode of legal AI: convincing hallucinations presented as verified fact.

 Data Privacy and Compliance Control